GET HARD RESULTS. Start here

 Published 02/22/2021

-A clinical study found that healthy men taking 20 mg of Cialis® versus a placebo experienced an average decrease of up to 1.6 Hg in systolic blood pressure and 0.8 mm Hg in diastolic blood pressure when lying down, and 0.2 Hg in systolic blood pressure and 4.6 mm Hg in diastolic blood pressure when standing.
+A clinical study found that healthy men taking 20 mg (milligrams) of Cialis® versus a placebo experienced an average decrease of up to 1.6 mm Hg (millimeters of mercury) in systolic blood pressure and 0.8 mm Hg in diastolic blood pressure when lying down.
+They had a decrease of 0.2 Hg in systolic blood pressure and 4.6 mm Hg in diastolic blood pressure when standing.

 For context, people may begin to feel negative effects after a sudden blood pressure drop of 20 mm Hg.

-While tadalafil by itself isn’t likely to cause a dangerously low drop in systemic blood pressure in healthy men, there are certain medical conditions and drugs that can potentially heighten its hypotensive effects.
+On its own, tadalafil isn’t likely to cause a dangerous drop in blood pressure in healthy men.
+But certain medical conditions and drugs can potentially heighten its hypotensive effects.

 • Recent heart failure